 4.1.
-Green Court Residence:
+Green Court

-In the Váci Corridor (13th Budapest district), the Green Court Residence project consists of the development of two residential buildings around a central square with services and restaurants.
-The project has obtained all the enforceable permits to build the two buildings of 8 floors above ground each for a total of 270 apartments, 16 shops and more than 230 parking spaces.
+In the Váci Corridor (13th Budapest district), the Green Court project consists of an entire urban island covering almost one hectare composed of two residential buildings ("Green Court Residences") and two office buildings ("Green Court Offices") around a central square with services and restaurants.
+This mixed environment of high architectural quality is located near two important metro stations.

+The construction works of Green Court Residences (270 apartments, 16 retail outlets and more than 230 parking spaces) have started in January 2018.

-The selling process of the apartments has started in May 2017 and currently reaches the level 40% presale.
+The selling process of the apartments has started in May 2017 and currently reaches the level of 75% presale.